MicrosoftDocs/fabric-docs/docs/data-warehouse/lakehouse-sql-endpoint.md

 ---
-title: Lakehouse SQL Endpoint
+title: The Lakehouse SQL Endpoint
-description: Learn more about Lakehouse SQL Endpoint in Microsoft Fabric that provides analytical capabilities over the Lake data.
+description: Learn more about the Lakehouse SQL Endpoint in Microsoft Fabric that provides analytical capabilities over the Lake data.
 author: cynotebo
 ms.author: cynotebo
 ms.reviewer: wiassaf